abtion/guidelines/behaviour_and_protocol/feedback.md

 #### How to use
 - Say what you observe.
 E.g., “It seems like you’re writing while I’m talking to you", “You’re looking away”, or “You’re not taking notes”.
-- Avoid giving your interpretation of the situation.
-E.g., “You’re not paying attention”, “You’re not interested”, or “You’re not listening”.
+- Avoid interpreting the situation or making assumptions about the individual's state.
+For example, instead of saying “You’re not paying attention”, “You’re not interested”, or “You’re not listening”, simply state your observations.

 #### Pros
 - It's quick and easy.